Amar Suloev: Criminal allegations

-He was charged as being a part of two assassinations and a third attempt in which a driver was killed.
-The alleged targets of the attempts were powerful Russian political figures.
-However, Suloev was never convicted of such things and there were serious problems with the state's case against him.
-One killer testified that Suloev had been the get away driver.
-But he did not match eyewitness descriptions of the driver (this in the failed assassination).
-Even more, his neighbor testified to meeting him on the morning of the attempt at his house at 9:05 am.
+There were reportedly problems with the state's case against Suloev.
+One killer testified that Suloev had been the get away driver for the Nesterenko hit.
+But Suloev did not match eyewitness descriptions of the driver.
+Furthermore, his neighbor testified to meeting him on the morning of the attempt at his house at 9:05 am.
 The attempt occurred at about 9am hundreds of kilometers away.
-Some of the five other defendants involved in the case were Sergei Zirinov, a Krasnodar legislative assemblyman and member of president Vladimir Putin's "Unified Russia" Party.

-At the time of his death, his trial had been suspended and he had been released on bail following his stage four stomach cancer diagnoses.
+At the time of Suloev's death, his trial had been suspended and he had been released on bail following his stage four stomach cancer diagnosis.